ejovo13/complex_plotter/README.md

 In order to visualize complex valued functions, we put the real part of z on the x-axis and the imag part on the y-axis.
 The first plot then maps the real part of f(z) to the z-axis.
 The second plot maps the imaginary part of f(z) to the z-axis.
 The third plot maps the modulus of f(z) to the z-axis.
 The fourth plot is the most unique - it is a domain coloring plot where the arg of f(z) is mapped to hsv values.
 We can use the domain coloring plot to quickly - visually - locate the zeros of our function.

 The default domain of f(z) is a 100 x 100 meshed grid whose real and imaginary bounds are from -10 to 10.
 Let's use the *zoom* function to get a closer look at the function's behavior near the zeros.
-We can see from the domain coloring plot that the zeros within +-2 +- 2
+We can see from the domain coloring plot that the zeros are within +-2 +- 2

 ```MATLAB